Regenerative agriculture: Environmental impacts

+A 2023 literature review found that several practices commonly associated with regenerative agriculture (reduced tillage, crop-residue retention, cover cropping, crop–livestock integration, and agroforestry) can improve soil carbon, soil health, or crop yields under certain climatic and soil conditions.
+However, the authors noted that many farmers remain reluctant to adopt regenerative practices because evidence for their claimed benefits and profitability is still limited.
+They also emphasized that outcomes vary among agroecosystems and cannot necessarily be generalized across regions, and therefore called for rigorous long-term trials comparing regenerative and conventional farming systems.

 Carbon sequestration

-Conventional agricultural practices such as plowing and tilling release carbon dioxide (CO_{2}) from the soil by exposing organic matter to the surface and thus promoting oxidation.
-It is estimated that roughly a third of the total anthropogenic inputs of CO_{2} to the atmosphere since the industrial revolution have come from the degradation of soil organic matter and that 30–75% of global soil organic matter has been lost since the advent of tillage-based farming.
+It is estimated that 30–75% of global soil organic matter has been lost since the advent of tillage-based farming.
 Greenhouse gas (GHG) emissions associated with conventional soil and cropping activities represent 13.7% of anthropogenic emissions, or 1.86 Pg-C y^{−1}.
 The raising of ruminant livestock also contributes GHGs, representing 11.6% of anthropogenic emissions, or 1.58 Pg-C y^{−1}.
 Furthermore, runoff and siltation of water bodies associated with conventional farming practices promote eutrophication and emissions of methane.

-Regenerative agriculture practices such as no-till farming, rotational grazing, mixed crop rotation, cover cropping, and the application of compost and manure have the potential to reverse this trend.
-No-till farming reintroduces carbon back into the soil as crop residues are pressed down when seeding.
-Some studies suggest that adoption of no-till practices could triple soil carbon content in less than 15 years.
-Additionally, 1 Pg-C y^{−1}, representing roughly a fourth to a third of anthropogenic CO_{2} emissions, may be sequestered by converting croplands to no-till systems on a global scale.

 There is mixed evidence on the carbon sequestration potential of regenerative grazing.
 A meta-analysis of relevant studies between 1972 and 2016 found that Holistic Planned Grazing had no better effect than continuous grazing on plant cover and biomass, although it may have benefited some areas with higher precipitation.
 However, some studies have found positive impacts compared to conventional grazing.
 One study found that regenerative grazing management, particularly adaptive multi-paddock (AMP) grazing, has been shown to reduce soil degradation compared to continuous grazing and thus has the potential to mitigate carbon emissions from soil.
 Another study found that crop rotation and maintenance of permanent cover crops help to reduce soil erosion as well, and in conjunction with AMP grazing, may result in net carbon sequestration.